 Recommended Managed Hosting Providers

 The stats and pricing in this table are based on their starter or basic level plan.
-All of these providers offer free SSL certificates with their plans.
+All of these providers offer free TLS/SSL certificates with their plans.

 High Traffic Sites